 A freelance editor since 2010, Anne works with numerous publishers, literary agents, and individual authors as both a developmental editor and a copyeditor.
 Her clients include independent presses such as Seal Press (developmental editing on books by Elizabeth Enslin, Kara Richardson Whitely, Shawna Kenney, Amy Ragsdale, and Sherry Amatenstein), Creative Nonfiction/In Fact Books (developmental editing on anthologies about teachers and mental health), Tin House Books (copyediting on books by Christopher Beha, Adam Braver, Dana Cann, Pamela Erens, Claire Fuller, Sonya Lea, Jennifer Pashley, Nancy Reisman, Kevin Sampsell, Alexis Smith, Matthew Specktor, Darcey Steinke, and others), The Experiment, Grove/Atlantic, Ig Publishing, Milkweed Editions, Hal Leonard Corporation, and Library Journal.

-Anne is also an editor and part-time associate working with the literary agent Reneé Zuckerbrot at Massie & McQuilkin.
-She is a mentor for the Emerging Writers Fellowship Program at the Center for Fiction and has joined Think Write Publish, a collaboration between Arizona State University and Creative Nonfiction, as a mentor for 2016–18.
+Anne is also a part-time editor working with the literary agent Reneé Zuckerbrot at Massie & McQuilkin.
+She is a mentor for the Emerging Writers Fellowship Program at the Center for Fiction and was an editorial mentor in Think Write Publish, a collaboration between Arizona State University and Creative Nonfiction, supported by the Templeton Foundation.
 She is a member of PEN America and the Editorial Freelancers Association.
 You can read more about her here.